-Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28, October 28, and January 28).
+Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter during the nonirrigation season e.g., biomonitoring results for the calendar quarter ending December 31 shall be reported with the DMR due January 28, and the quarter ending March 31 shall be reported with the DMR due April 28.
 All test results shall be reported along with the DMR submitted for that reporting period.
 The format for the report shall be consistent with the latest revision of the Region VIII Guidance for Acute Whole Effluent Reporting and shall include all chemical and physical data as specified.

-If the results for a minimum of ten consecutive tests indicate no acute toxicity, the permittee may request a reduction in testing frequency and/or reduction to one species.
+If the results for a minimum of ten consecutive tests indicate no acute toxicity, the permittee may request a reduction to one species.
 The Director may approve, partially approve, or deny the request based on results and other available information.
 If approval is given, the modification will take place without a public notice.

 b.
 Whole Effluent Testing - Chronic Toxicity.
-Starting immediately, the permittee shall quarterly conduct chronic short-term toxicity tests on a composite sample of the final effluent.
+Effective immediately, the permittee shall quarterly, conduct chronic short-term toxicity tests on a composite sample of the final effluent during the irrigation season.
 The sample shall be collected at outfall 001.

-The monitoring frequency shall be quarterly.
+The monitoring frequency shall be seasonally.
 Samples shall be collected on a twoday progression; i.e., if the first sample is on a Monday, during the next sampling period, sampling shall be on a Wednesday.
 If chronic toxicity is detected, the test shall be repeated in less than four weeks from the date the initial sample was taken.
-The need for any additional samples and/or a Toxicity Reduction Evaluation (TRE), see Part I.C.3. f, shall be determined by the Director.
+The need for any additional samples, and/or a Toxicity Reduction Evaluation (TRE), see Part I.C.4.c, shall be determined by the Director.
 If the second test shows no chronic toxicity, routine monitoring shall be resumed.

-The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, 4th Edition, (EPA 821/R-02-13), October 2002 as per 40 CFR 136.3(a) TABLE 1A-LIST OF APPROVED BIOLOGICAL METHODS, and the Region VIII EPA NPDES Chronic Test Conditions - Static Renewal Whole Effluent Toxicity Test ).
+The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, 4th Edition, (EPA 821/R-02-13), October 2002 as per 40 CFR 136.3(a) TABLE 1A-LIST OF APPROVED BIOLOGICAL METHODS.
 Test species shall consist of Ceriodaphnia dubia and Pimephales promelas (fathead minnow).
-A $CO_2$ atmosphere may be used (in conjunction with an unmodified test) in order to account for artificial pH drift, as previously demonstrated to and authorized by the Director.

-Chronic toxicity occurs when the $IC{25}$ is less than 53 % effluent.
-If any of the acceptable control performance criteria are not met, the test shall be considered invalid. $IC{25}$ is the inhibition concentration of toxicant (given in % effluent) that would cause a 25% reduction in mean young per female, or a 25% reduction in overall growth for the test population.
+Chronic toxicity occurs when the IC{25} is less than 63 percent effluent.
+A five dilution test is required to determine the IC{25} .
+If any of the acceptable control performance criteria are not met, the test shall be considered invalid.
+IC{25} is the inhibition concentration of toxicant (given in % effluent) that would cause a 25% reduction in mean young per female, or a 25% reduction in overall growth for the test population.

-Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter (e.g., biomonitoring results for the calendar quarter ending March 31 shall be reported with the DMR due April 28, with the remaining biomonitoring reports submitted with DMRs due each July 28, October 28, and January 28).
+Quarterly test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the end of the reporting calendar quarter during the irrigation season (April through September) The biomonitoring results for the calendar quarter ending June 30 shall be reported with the DMR due July 28, and the quarter ending September 31 shall be reported with the DMR due October 28.
+All test results shall be reported along with the DMR due October 28.
 All test results shall be reported along with the DMR submitted for that reporting period.
 The format for the report shall be consistent with the latest revision of the Region VIII Guidance for Chronic Whole Effluent Reporting and shall include all the physical testing as specified.